ETIAS Guidance

 The new EES system will require travelers to create a digital record upon their first entry to the Schengen Area.
 This involves providing fingerprints and a photo at dedicated booths at the arrival airport or port.
 You do not need to submit any information before your trip.
 Expect potentially longer queues at Schengen Area arrival points.
 Travelers departing from Dover, Eurotunnel, or St Pancras should also be aware of potential EES-related delays and check with their travel operator.
 Once created, your digital record is valid for three years, allowing for faster entry and exit with fingerprint/photo scans on future trips.

-Why is the EES being introduced?
+Why is the EES Being Introduced?

 The Entry/Exit System (EES) is designed to enhance border security and reduce illegal migration in the Schengen Area by automating border checks and preventing overstays.
 This is one part of the EU's ongoing work to strengthen its borders.
 In 2025, the EU will also introduce the European Travel Information and Authorisation System (ETIAS).
-ETIAS will require UK passport holders to obtain pre-travel authorisation for Schengen Area entry by submitting personal and trip information and paying a €7 fee.
+ETIAS will require UK passport holders to obtain pre-travel authorisation for Schengen Area entry by submitting personal and trip information and paying a €20 fee.
 Details about ETIAS, including the specific requirements for different nationalities, can be found on the EU's official Travel Europe website.

 Affects on Travelling to the Schengen Area